mckellwoodland/gan_anom_detect/README.md

   --help                          Show this message and exit.
 ```

-`find_best_fid.sh` given a `--fname` argument can be used to determine which weights were associated with the lowest FID score.
+`find_best_fid.sh` given the `--fname` argument can be used to determine which weights were associated with the lowest FID score.
 ```
-./scripts/find_best_fid.sh
+./bash_scripts/find_best_fid.sh
 ```
 ```
 usage: find_best_fid.py [-h] [-f FNAME]